shivashant25/Sentinel-with-XDR/labguide/part-01/lab09.md

 ### Task 6: Create Microsoft Sentinel Training Lab Solution

-In this task, you will create microsoft sentinel training lab solution.
+In this task, you will create Microsoft Sentinel training lab solution.

 1. In the search bar of the Azure Portal, type Microsoft Sentinal and select Microsoft Sentinel Training Lab Solution.